 In Australia, we have a National Training Framework that is highly regarded internationally - with cross credentialing for full qualifications in hotel schools in Switzerland, the USA and the UK, for example.
-Due to be endorsed in December this year, the SIT12 Tourism, Travel and Hospitality Training Package. (one of over 50 industry training packages that forms the National Training System) includes two standards on espresso coffee for Registered Training Organisations (RTOs) in the National Vocational Education and Training sector to deliver.
+Due to be endorsed in December this year, the SIT12 Tourism, Travel and Hospitality Training Package. (one of over 50 industry training packages that forms the National Training System) includes two standards on espresso coffee for Registered Training Organizations (RTOs) in the National Vocational Education and Training sector to deliver.

 The development and subsequent reviews of these units of competency were industry-driven, originating from a group of coffee professionals who met regularly about 10 years ago.

 Their charter was to provide coffee industry input into what should be covered in any course offered by a training provider in the country - be it a coffee company or an educational institution.